DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.credential-access.secretsmanager-batch-retrieve-secrets.md

 ## Description

-Retrieves a high number of Secrets Manager secrets by batch, through <code>secretsmanager:BatchGetSecretValue</code> (released Novemeber 2023).
+Retrieves a high number of Secrets Manager secrets by batch, through <code>secretsmanager:BatchGetSecretValue</code> (released November 2023).
 An attacker may attempt to retrieve a high number of secrets by batch, to avoid detection and generate fewer calls.
 Note that the batch size is limited to 20 secrets.

 <span style="font-variant: small-caps;">Warm-up</span>:

-- Create multiple secrets in Secrets Manager.
+- Create multiple secrets in Secrets Manager

 <span style="font-variant: small-caps;">Detonation</span>:

-- Dump all secrets by batch of 10, using <code>secretsmanager:BatchGetSecretValue</code>.
+- Dump all secrets by batch of 10, using <code>secretsmanager:BatchGetSecretValue</code>

 References: